 - Privacy is a fundamental right: The Supreme Court has affirmed that reproductive choices are part of your right to privacy (Justice K.S.
 Puttaswamy v.
 Union of India).

-- Safe and confidential care: Doctors cannot disclose your procedure to others without your permission.
+Safe and confidential care: Doctors cannot disclose your procedure to others without your permission.
+Your records are private.

 Your privacy is protected by law.
 Here's how to safeguard it:

-- Ask About Confidentiality – Clinics must keep your details private under the MTP Act 2021 and the Supreme Court’s privacy ruling (2017).
+- Ask about confidentiality: Clinics must keep your records private under the MTP Act 2021 and the Supreme Court's 2017 privacy ruling.

-- Choose Trusted Providers – Opt for registered clinics with clear privacy policies that prioritise your health and confidentiality.
+- Choose trusted providers: Opt for registered clinics with clear privacy policies.

-- Secure Digital Traces – Use private browsing and encrypted chats when researching.
+Secure your digital footprint: Use private browsing and encrypted chats when researching.

 How Proactive For Her Can Help